dhis2/fe-wow/docs/way-of-working/platform-fe-wow.md

 - The tech lead: they work closely with the engineering manager and the product manager to ensure that work is sufficiently estimated and ready to be picked up by developers.
 They are responsible of the sprint planning and getting a commitment from the team to deliver a sprint objectives.
 They also make sure that a portion of the sprint is spent on tackling technical debt and technical improvements needed to ensure the ongoing quality of what is delivered.

 - The developers: they own the technical delivery of a functionality.
 They ensure that these are developed with good quality in a timely manner, and that their progress is transparent and well communicated.

-### The (not-)flat hierarchy

-> discussion point

-We historically described ourselves as a "flat hierarchy".
-This might have been true in the early days of DHIS2, but  as the team scaled and got bigger, this is not a view shared by developers anymore.

-The issue with this statement is that it muddies the reponsibilities and accountability for people at both ends of the hierarchy.
-It is better to acknowledge where we are now - NOT a flat hierarchy - and provide clear responisibilities and expectations.

-Becoming a flat hierarchy can be a goal, but it is not where we are.
-Otherwise this claim - from the perspective of developers - seems isolated from the day to day reality, and contradicts our process and organisational strucuture.

 ### Roles outside the development team